 the employee's right to file a complaint with the state labor department if an employer denies NM PSL use or retaliates against an employee.

 Employers are also required to display a poster that may be accessed here with NM PSL information in a conspicuous and accessible place.
 Both the notice and the poster must be provided in English, Spanish and any other language spoken by at least 10% of the workforce.
+Click here for the required poster in Spanish.

 Employers must report accurate year-to-date usage and accrual of NM PSL either by including this information on employees’ paystubs or communicating it in writing to employees at least once every calendar quarter.